“Inspiring, Nurturing, Caring”

 In summary, underpinned by it’s Christian Vision, Hartest CE Primary cares for all God’s children, unconditionally.

 At Hartest CE Primary we value our British heritage and embrace other world cultures.
 We celebrate British Values during Collective Worship and both through the curriculum and extra curricular events.
-There is more information about this on the British Values and Collective Worship pages.
+There is more information about this on the British Values and Collective Worship below.

 Our aim is to provide the highest quality of learning for all children in both academic and personal development.